EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-India's challenge is unique: energy accounts for 40-60% of data center operating costs, and hyperscale operators demand 24/7 renewable power to meet sustainability commitments.
-IEEFA highlights the 'green electron' opportunity: India could combine its massive solar growth with data center needs.
+India's challenge is distinctive: energy accounts for 40-60 per cent of data centre operating costs, and hyperscale operators demand round-the-clock renewable power to meet sustainability commitments.
+The IEEFA highlights the potential of "green electrons": India could align its substantial solar expansion with data centre demand.

-Underestimation of water stress from cooling in arid regions
+Understated attention to water stress from cooling in arid regions

 Discover how another country covers this same story.